 The figures, compiled for the World Gold Council by GFMS Ltd, imply that consumer demand rose in most countries around the world, resulting in an overall 5.7 percent tonnage increase in total demand (defined as jewellery, retail investment, industrial and dental offtake).
 The increase over the first nine months of the year is of 6.5 percent over the equivalent period of 2003.
 In dollar terms, total demand in the third quarter was almost 17 percent higher than in the third quarter of 2003.
 Supply contracted sharply, dropping by 22.4 percent to 828t, against 1066t in the third quarter of last year.

-India – Gold market of the future?
+India – Gold market of the future and the gold and silver IRA account companies?

 India, the world’s largest gold market, registered an increase in demand of 16 percent over Q3 2003.
 This is despite the fact that rupee prices of gold have been reaching record highs, although in some other currencies (notably the euro), prices have not been rising anywhere as aggressively as they have in US dollar terms.
 This was underpinned by strong economic growth, with fast growth in manufacturing and services and the financial comfort afforded by last year’s good monsoon.
 The increase in local prices actually encouraged investment buying in India, spurred on, as it was elsewhere, by geopolitical concerns and fears over potential inflation.